-The British "edited" many names of places in their conquest of the 7 seas, but they were not the only ones who changed history for convenience.
+The British "edited" many names of places in their "colonial" conquest of the 7 seas, but they were not the only ones who changed history for convenience.

-Then the Persians called Sindhu - "Hindu" (Hindustan) because they could not pronounce the letter "S" properly, and then it became Indos by the Greeks and then it became Bharat as it became known locally by the people because of the teachings of King Bharata (namely the Mahabharata), and then along came the global renamers, "The British" who called it India.
+Then the Persians called Sindhu - "Hindu" (Hindustan (Jai-Hind)) because they could not pronounce the letter "S" properly, and then it became Indos by the Greeks and then it became Bharat as it became known locally by the people because of the teachings of King Bharata (namely the Mahabharata), and then along came the global renamers, "The British" who called it India.
 Brief overview.

 The importance of actually knowing.